chimera-linux/cports/Packaging.md

 * `setup` The build system prepares the environment.
 This means creating the necessary files and directories for the syndbox and installing the build dependencies.
 When cross-compiling, the cross target environment is prepared and target dependencies are installed in it.
+When the template defines a `do_fetch` function, this is run first, as the function may depend on the sandbox being set up.
+Otherwise, it is run second.

 * `fetch` During `fetch`, required files are downloaded as defined by the `source` template variable by default (or the `do_fetch` function of the template in rare cases).
-The builtin download behavior runs outside of the sandbox as pure Python code.
-When overridden with `do_fetch`, it also overlaps with the `extract` stage as the function is supposed to prepare the `builddir` like `extract` would.
+The builtin download behavior runs outside of the sandbox as pure Python code, which is typically run before `setup`.
+  When overridden with `do_fetch`, it also overlaps with the `extract` stage as the function is supposed to prepare the `builddir` like `extract` would, and runs after `setup`.

 * `extract` All defined sources (which are not marked as skipped) are extracted.
   The builtin behavior runs inside of the sandbox, except when bootstrapping.